Yobuligo/ServiceProvider.TypeScript/README.md

 ## Usage
 The service provider is used to become more independent from concrete classes and to write more flexible code.
 Instead of initializing concrete service classes, a service is requested at the service provider via a service definition.
 The service definition is connected to a service type, which is normally represented by an interface type.
 A service definition per service is required, as an interface type as service type only exists at designtime, but there must be a concrete type (the service definition class) which is available at runtime, which can be analyzed and which is connected to the service type.

 At a central point the concrete services, which should be used in a session, have to be provided to the service provider either by setting initialized services or by providing the concrete service type class.
-When requesting a service the service provider initializes the services lazy on demand. *Currently only services having no constructor parameters are supported.*
+When requesting a service the service provider initializes the services lazy on demand.

 After providing the services, these services can be fetched by the service provider.
 At that point there is no dependency anymore to concrete service implementations but instead to the abstract service type.

 The following chapter shows how to provide and consume a service.